 In each of these cases, the fire protection engineer needs to be competent using state-of-the-art procedures in analysis and design techniques, including computer models for fire prediction.
 Through the use of engineering fundamentals, research and fire analysis, the fire protection engineer assesses the problem confronted and formulates a solution that is not only functional, but economically feasible and practicable.
 More information about career paths in fire protection engineering can be found on the Society of Fire Protection Engineers' web site.

-Admission for first-time freshmen is highly competitive.
-All FPE students must meet the admission and progress standards of the A. James Clark School of Engineering.
-It is recommended that applicants have very good grades, very good SAT or ACT scores, and preparation in math and the sciences.
+Yes, admission to the engineering program is highly competitive.
+All students must meet the admission and progress standards of the A. James Clark School of Engineering.
+Applicants should have excellent grades, strong SAT and/or ACT scores, and plenty of preparation in math and science.
 See admissions.umd.edu for more information.

 Transfer admission to the Clark School of Engineering is possible.
 Transfer students are not competitively reviewed, but must meet the requirements of the University of Maryland's Limited Enrollment Programs.